mdavid626/sharpy/README.md

 During `F1` relay `R1` is turned on.
 During `F2` relay `R2` correspondingly. `P1` and `P2` are for pauses.

 `F1`, `P1`, `F2` and `P2` duration can be controlled using the potentiometers.
 The range is from `0-10s`.
 The interval `0-1` is considered as `1`.

+Each step in the cycle is indicated with an LED.